-The Diocese promotes an absolute commitment to the safety, welfare and well-being of all children and vulnerable adults.
-We pay particular attention to those who are part of our faith communities in parishes; are receiving assistance through CatholicCare Social Services, DARA or other diocesan community programs; or are enrolled at a Catholic systemic school or St Nicholas Early Education Centre.
+The Diocese promotes an absolute commitment to the safety, welfare and well-being of all children and vulnerable persons.
+We pay particular attention to those who are part of our faith communities in parishes; are receiving assistance through CatholicCare Social Services or other diocesan community programs; or are enrolled at a Catholic systemic school or St Nicholas Early Education Centre and OOSH programmes.

 The diocesan worker subject of the allegation is known as the respondent.
 The term is accurate.
 It means one or more allegation has been made about the worker’s conduct and they are asked “to respond” to the proposition they behaved in the alleged manner.
 The term avoids emotive terms such as “the accused” or “alleged abuser”, or Police terms such as “person of interest”.